 This report comes in PDF with additional info in Excel included.

-Understand the latest market trends and future growth opportunities for the Baby Care industry in Kenya with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Baby and Child-specific Products industry in Kenya with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Baby Care industry in Kenya, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Baby and Child-specific Products industry in Kenya, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

 Includes products for babies and toddlers aged 0-3 years and products for children under 11 years of age.
 Adult products with a secondary claim such as ‘suitable for children and sensitive skins’, are not included.See All of Our Definitions